Platform.sh is now Upsun. Click here to learn more

 Cost & stability Anchor to this heading

-• Set thresholds wisely: Configure realistic scale-up and scale-down thresholds to avoid unnecessary deployments that quickly consume build minutes.
+• Set thresholds wisely: Configure realistic scale-up and scale-down thresholds to avoid unnecessary deployments.

 • Smooth spikes: Use longer evaluation periods (10–15 minutes) if your app traffic spikes often, to prevent rapid up-and-down scaling.